sasa5linkar/SWN-synth-eval-set/README.md

 - **Sentiment_sa_positive**: Fine-grained sentiment classification for positive sentiment, indicating the degree of positivity ranging from "not positive" to "extremely positive."
 - **Sentiment_sa_negative**: Fine-grained sentiment classification for negative sentiment, indicating the degree of negativity ranging from "not negative" to "extremely negative."

 Due the limited number of samples, 75 in total, it was possible to preform manual evaluation on the whole set.
-This assessment was facilitated using Visual Studio Code's Data Wrangler extension, a tool that enabled a detailed comparison between the synset definitions and their corresponding fine-grained sentiment responses.
+This assessment was facilitated using Visual Studio Code's Data Wrangler extension<sup>[\[3\]](#footnote-3)</sup>, a tool that enabled a detailed comparison between the synset definitions and their corresponding fine-grained sentiment responses.

 ## Results